manni2000/TUF_Countdown_banner/README.md

    - **MySQL:** A relational database management system used to store and manage the banner settings, including the description, timer, and link.

 3. **Database:**
-   - **MySQL Database:** The project uses MySQL to store banner-related information.
+   - **MySQL Database:** The project uses free mysql database 'phpmyadmin' to store table information.
 The data includes the banner description, timer settings, and the link associated with the banner.

 ### Functionality